-- o If yes to the question, then the employer's group health plan is subject to MSP and will pay primary to Medicare. - o If no to the question, then the employer's group health plan isn't subject to MSP and Medicare has primary payment responsibility. - Regardless whether Medicare is primary or secondary, the following information applies to employees who are 65 years old, Medicare eligible, and enrolled in a group health plan (Medicare defines as "Working Aged"): - Kaiser Permanente doesn't require employees who are Working Aged to enroll in Medicare Parts A or B. Member copay and coinsurance will be the same as any other employee enrolled in that group's coverage.
-Penalties for enrolling late in Medicare Part B are waived while the individual is enrolled in qualifying group coverage. - o There's no balance billing per the normal terms in the Evidence of Coverage (EOC). - If an employee, who is Working Aged, enrolls in both Medicare Parts A and B, then the employee can enroll in the Kaiser Permanente Senior Advantage (KPSA) plan as an individual while still being covered under the group plan.
+- o If yes to the question, then the employer's group health plan is subject to MSP and will pay primary to Medicare. - o If no to the question, then the employer's group health plan isn't subject to MSP and Medicare has primary payment responsibility. - Regardless whether Medicare is primary or secondary, the following information applies to employees who are 65 years old, Medicare eligible, and enrolled in a group health plan (Medicare defines as "Working Aged"): - o Kaiser Permanente doesn't require employees who are Working Aged to enroll in Medicare Parts A or B. Member copay and coinsurance will be the same as any other employee enrolled in that group's coverage.
+Penalties for enrolling late in Medicare Part B are waived while the individual is enrolled in qualifying group coverage. - o There's no balance billing per the normal terms in the Evidence of Coverage (EOC). - o If a group has 20 or more employees and an employee, who is Working Aged, enrolls in both Medicare Parts A and B, then the employee can enroll in the Kaiser Permanente Senior Advantage (KPSA) plan as an individual while still being covered under the group plan.
 This means Parts A and B are assigned to the KPSA plan, and through coordination of benefits with group coverage, the member has \$0 deductible and \$0 copay/coinsurance including prescription drugs.
-Covered benefits will be the same as employees on the group plan. - If an employee enrolls in both Medicare Parts A and B without enrolling in KPSA, then the member will typically pay \$0 deductible and \$0 copay/ coinsurance through the coordination of benefits (COB) with Medicare and group coverage.
-However, prescription drugs are subject to applicable copay and cost shares including a separate drug deductible. - When a member is on both KPSA and a group plan, and the group's health plan is subject to Medicare Secondary Payer (MSP), then the member is enrolled on a special MSP plan for integrated coordination of benefits (COB).
-This same situation doesn't apply when the group coverage is considered the secondary payor to Medicare.
-A member still receives through COB a \$0 deductible and \$0 copay/coinsurance including prescription drugs.
+Covered benefits will be the same as employees on the group plan. - o For groups with 19 or fewer employees, the 65-year-old or older Medicare-eligible employee can enroll in the KPSA plan or remain on the group plan.
+They can't be enrolled in both. - o If an employee enrolls in both Medicare Parts A and B without enrolling in KPSA, then the member will typically pay \$0 deductible and \$0 copay/coinsurance through the coordination of benefits (COB) with Medicare and group coverage.
+However, prescription drugs are subject to applicable copay and cost shares including a separate drug deductible.